 ip interface "interface name" vlan <vlan_number> address <address> mask <netmask>

 vlan router "interface name" vlan <vlan_number> address <address> mask <netmask>

 show vlan <vlan_number> port

 show vlan port <slot>/<port>

 vlan <vlan_number> no 802.1Q <slot>/<port>

-lacp linkagg <id> size <nb_links> admin state enable
+lacp linkagg <id> size <size> admin state enable

 lacp linkagg <id> actor admin key <key>

-static linkagg <id> size <nb_links> admin state enable
+static linkagg <id> size <size> admin state enable

 static linkagg <id> name <name>